AHochworter/AHochworter/README.md

 - 💬 Ask me about being a front end student at Turing School of Software & Design

-- 🌱 AT Turing I studied Javascript, React, TypeScript, HTML, and CSS
+- 🌱 At Turing I studied Javascript, React, TypeScript, HTML, and CSS

 - 📫 How to reach me: ann.hochworter@gmail.com